EANorwayService/EA-Groups-CRM/README.md

 # Use the CRM system <a name="useCRM"></a>

 ### Add candidates
-Open your destination folder, the folder with the crm system, and go to the Key spreadsheet.
-It is possible to set up the system with codenames of candidates, instead of their real names.
-A good tool for finding codenames is www.codenamegenerator.com.
-If you do not wish to use codenames, you can use the candidates' real names in the codename-column of the Key sheet.
+Open your destination folder, the folder with the CRM system, and go to the Key spreadsheet.
+It is possible to set up the system with code names of candidates, instead of their real names.
+A good tool for finding code names is www.codenamegenerator.com.
+If you do not wish to use code names, you can use the candidates' real names in the code name-column of the Key sheet.
 After you have added code names click **CRM > Update candidates**.
-Only members/candidates with codenames will be added to the system.
+Only members/candidates with code names will be added to the system.
 Script assumes values in column B(from cell B3) are code names.
 If you wish to set up the system with candidates real names add their real names to column B.

 ![Example of codenames](images/keySheet.png)